logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-with-databases/oracle/windows-machines/oracle-database-xe/testing-with-oracle-database-xe/_index.md

 ---
-title: "Testing with Oracle Database XE"
+title: "Testing with Oracle Database XE in TA"
 linktitle: "Testing with Oracle Database XE in TA"
 description: "This topic describes the steps required for testing with Oracle Database XE in TestArchitect."
 weight: 4